hoskinsconsulting/peoplesoft_project_listing/README.md

 # PeopleSoft Project Object Listing
 An Application Engine process to write a csv of objects listed in a project.
-This include the object type, object name, type, description (if applicable), and action.
+This includes the object type, object name, type, description (if applicable), and action.

 <table>
     <thead>